 Worx WR153 Landroid is the latest, modified version of 150.
 The only real difference is that WR153 has a cutting height range of 1.6 to 3.9 inches.
 Every other feature, except the cost, is the same as the 150 version.
 This unit will cost you $1,499.

 It costs about $300 more because Find My Landroid GPS is included in your purchase.
-This is a feature that’s priced at $299 and just be brought separate with 150.
+This is a feature that’s priced at $299 and just be brought separately with Landroid WR150.

 To get the maximum benefits out of your Worx Landroid, befit it with the following accessories.